BekahHW/Moms-Learn-Tech/README.md

 ([Go to top](#moms-learn-tech))
 * [Grace Hopper Celebration](https://ghc.anitab.org/attend/child-care/) AnitaB.org provides child care services for children ages 0-13 at no charge to conference attendees.You must register your children with Corporate Kids Events, our child care provider.

+* [KubeCon + CloudNativeCon](https://events.linuxfoundation.org/events) provides complimentary 8am-5pm childcare at both EU and US locations.
+Registration required (see the "attend" page on the event for details).

 ### Employment Resources
 ([Go to top](#moms-learn-tech))
 * [Fairy God Boss](#fairygodboss.com) Fairygodboss helps women get hard-to-ask questions answered.
 They help you get the inside scoop on pay, corporate culture, benefits and work flexibility.
 They offer company ratings, job listings, discussion boards and career advice.